markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### The core business of your company is to rent out construction equipment at large scale.
 All the equipment that is being rented out has been equipped with multiple sensors that send event information every few seconds.
 These signals can vary from engine status, distance traveled, fuel level, and more.
 Customers are billed based on the consumption monitored by these sensors.
-You e pect high throughput - up to thousands of events per hour per device - and need to retrieve consistent data based on the time of the event.
+You expect high throughput - up to thousands of events per hour per device - and need to retrieve consistent data based on the time of the event.
 Storing and retrieving individual signals should be atomic.
 What should you do?

 - [ ] Create a file in Cloud Storage per device and append new data to that file.
 - [ ] Create a file in Cloud Filestore per device and append new data to that file.